-Rare earth elements are scarce resources that are necessary components of EV and hybrid electric vehicle (HEV) motors.
-Reducing their usage is important because of procurement challenges, as rare earth elements are unevenly distributed around the globe, and the shifting balance of supply and demand leads to price fluctuations.
+Rare earth elements are scarce resources that are necessary for electrification.
+Reducing their usage is important because rare earth elements are unevenly distributed around the globe, and the shifting balance of supply and demand leads to price fluctuations.

-Nissan is expanding its use of an electric motor developed in 2012 that requires 40% less dysprosium (Dy) compared to conventional EV motors.
-The motor was first adopted in the Nissan LEAF, and reduced-dysprosium motors are now seeing increased use in hybrid vehicles as well.
-The 2016 Note e-POWER achieves a 70% reduction in Dy in its motor magnets, and these were also adopted for the new Nissan LEAF in 2017 and the Serena e-POWER in 2018.
-We are conducting technical research on further reductions in the future.
+Since the motor was first adopted in the 2012 Nissan LEAF, which reduced the use of rare earth elements by 40% compared to 2010, Nissan has continued to reduce the use of heavy rare earths in hybrid vehicle motors.
+In 2020, the new Note e-POWER has adopted magnets with 85% less heavy rare earths compared to 2010, and we will continue to conduct technical research on further reductions in the future.
 As a new initiative, Nissan is also promoting the development of rare earth metal recovery technologies from drive motor magnets.
 Up to now, in order to recycle magnets used in motors, multiple processes including manual disassembly and removal of the magnets have been required, making economic efficiency an issue.
 Nissan and Waseda University collaborated to establish technologies for recovering rare earth metals in highly pure states through direct dissolution using borate as a flux, eliminating the need to dismantle the motor rotors.
 Going forward, we will conduct trial testing aimed at practical implementation.
 In these ways, with respect to motors, which are a key technology, Nissan is engaged in developments corresponding to the circular economy concept, from reducing the amount of rare earth metals used to reuse after use, that utilize resources efficiently and sustainably.